espra/core/src/README.md

 to the root [README] file, you should now be all set to run Ampify Zero.

 Unfortunately, there are a number of different components involved in an
-Ampify Zero setup (Keyspace cluster, Redis servers, Google App Engine
+Ampify Zero setup (Keyspace cluster, Redis servers and Ampnodes).
-instances and Ampnodes).

 And unless you're used to modern "high-scalability" deployments in other
 contexts, it could all be quite a head fuck.
 Therefore, a utility script
-called `ampzero` is provided to help ease the pain.
+called `amp` is provided to help ease the pain.

 **Quickstart**

 Assuming you want to call your instance "kickass", run:

-    $ ampzero init kickass
+    $ amp init kickass
-    $ ampzero run kickass
+    $ amp run kickass

 And then, assuming you'd chosen the default port settings, point your
 browser at [https://localhost:8040].
 Tada!

 **Initialise A New Setup**

-The `ampzero init` command is used to create a completely new
+The `amp init` command is used to create a completely new
 instance.
 So, if you want to create an instance called `kickass`,
 you'd create it with:

-    $ ampzero init kickass
+    $ amp init kickass

 The layout of the instance directory would look something like: